Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solid and supersolid near on a triangular Lattice

 \subsection{Ising limit $ v > 0 $.}

-If $ v>0 $, the system is in the Ising limit, only one of the 3 vortex fields condense.
+If $ v>0 $, the system is in the Ising limit, only one of the 3 vortex fields condenses.
+So it is 3-fold degenerate.
 For example, substituting $ \phi_0=1, \phi_1=\phi_2=0 $ into Eqns.\ref{permut},\ref{fields},\ref{density},\ref{bond} one can evaluate the vortex densities, kinetic energy and the current in the dual honeycomb lattice.
 For simplicity, we only show the currents in the Fig.2 which are obviously conserved.
-By counting the segments of currents along the bonds surrounding the $X, Y, Z $ lattice points, paying special attentions to their counter-clockwise or clock wise directions, we can calculate the densities at these points $ n_{x}=1/3 + 6 x I > 1/3, n_{y}=n_{z}= 1/3 - 3 x I < 1/3 $ where the $ I $ is the current flowing around the $ X $ lattice site in Fig.2.
+By counting the segments of currents along the bonds surrounding the $X, Y, Z $ lattice points, paying special attentions to their counter-clockwise or clock wise directions, we can calculate the densities at these points $ n_{x}=1/3 + 6 x I > 1/3, n_{y}=n_{z}= 1/3 - 3 x I < 1/3 $ with the constraint $ n_x + n_y + n_z= 1 $ where the $ I $ is the current flowing around the $ X $ lattice site in Fig.2.
 The $ x \sim n_{x}-n_{y} >0 $ can be thought as a CDW order parameter and can be tuned by the distance away from the SF to the CDW transition in the Fig.3a.
 When one tunes the density $ n_{y}=n_{z}=0 $ which stand for vacancies, then $ n_{x}= 1 $ which stands for one boson.
 This corresponds to the classical limit $ t=0 $ in Eqn.\ref{boson}.
 With the quantum fluctuations $ t >0 $, then $ n_{x} <1, n_{y}=n_{z} > 0 $.

+Shown in Fig.2 is a CDW state corresponds to bosons occupying the $ X $ sublattice, its density can be written as: